 I've noticed an interesting trend over my last few years of working.
-It seems like those who make the lowest salaries seem to consistently eat out the most.
+It seems like those who often complain about money seem to consistently eat out the most.
 It is ironic that these are the same people who are always waiting for their next paycheck so that they can "pay their bills.”
 They are always complaining that "they can never get ahead.”

 To make matters worse, they often eat lunch at the most unhealthiest of locations: McDonald’s, Tommy’s burgers, and Panda Express.
 It’s also common to see these same individuals come into the office with Starbucks coffee in hand or McDonald’s Egg McMuffins and Hash Browns in the morning.

-I’d estimate my coworkers are spending $7 to $10 per day on food, drinks, taxes, and vehicle expenses.
-When it comes to the lowest paid office workers, they are essentially spending the first hour of each workday just on paying for lunch.
+I’d estimate most people who eat out are spending $7 to $10 per day on food, drinks, taxes, and vehicle expenses.
+When it comes to some office workers, they are essentially spending the first hour of each workday to pay for lunch.
 These people truly believe that the only way to get rich is to win the lottery, marry rich, or get an inheritance.

 Maybe you’ve noticed this trend at your office?
 Are you are part of the trend?

 Recent polls also confirm that 70% of US Workers go out for lunch, and they spend an average of $936 a year doing so.
 Americans earning less than $25,000 annual income spend 22% more than those earning over $50,000 per year.
 I find this interesting.